lelylan/lelylan-ng/README.md

 ## Signed in user

-When a user signs with the [oauth-ng](https://github.com/andreareginato/oauth-ng) directive the corrent user is cached in the Profile service.
+When a user logs in with the [oauth-ng](https://github.com/andreareginato/oauth-ng) directive the corrent user is cached in the Profile service.

 ```js